InvadingOctopus/comedot/HowTo.md

 ## Make a Player Entity

 1. Create a `CharacterBody2D` node.

 2. Attach the `/Entities/Characters/PlayerEntity.gd` script.

-3. Add other necessary nodes like `Sprite2D` or `AnimatedSprite2D`, `CollisionShape2D`, `Camera2D` etc and set them up.
+3. Add other necessary nodes like `Sprite2D` or `AnimatedSprite2D`, `CollisionShape2D`, `Camera2D` and set them up.

-4. Remember to set the Physics Collision Layer to `players` and set the Mask to `terrain` at least.
+4. Set the Body's Physics Collision Layer to `players` and the Mask to `terrain`.
+Add other categories as needed.

-* 💡 You can use a template like `/Templates/Entities/PlayerEntityTemplate.tscn`
+* 💡 Try one of the templates in `/Templates/Entity/`

 ### Add Player Control and Movement